 Then mixed between the acts is a comedy production of sorts.
 The humor should really come with a warning, though, as this is the part that some guests might not like.
 So instead of finding out at the show, I’ll alert you now.

-Now that that’s out of the way, if Absinthe sounds like your thing, then keep reading.
+Now that that’s out of the way, if it sounds like your thing, then keep reading.
 I’m about to fill you in on everything you need to know about this Vegas show!

 Absinthe is at Caesars Palace.
-The address is 3570 S Las Vegas Blvd, Las Vegas, NV 89109.
+The address is 3570 South Las Vegas Boulevard, Las Vegas, NV 89109.

 It’s important to note that the production isn’t inside the hotel.
 Instead, you’ll find the Absinthe show in the Spiegeltent on the Roman Plaza.
 This is outside near Gordon Ramsay’s Hell’s Kitchen – at the intersection of Flamingo Road and Las Vegas Blvd.